videofirst/vft-example-ui-tests/java/bdd-exp-gradle-junit5-micronaut/README.md

         ...
 ```

-This method can also be written completely fluently if the user prefers: -
+This method can also be written completely fluently (each method chained together) if the user
+prefers: -

 ```java
     @Scenario